 Although this document is current at the time of its distribution, a newer version may be available.
-For the most recent version, visit http://cdn.na.sage.com/Docs/en/customer/estimating/SageEstimatingDocs.htm, and then click Sage Estimating (SQL) > Version 21.1 > Sage Estimating SQL Server Guide.
+For the most recent version, visit Sage Estimating Product Documents, and then click Sage Estimating (SQL) > Version 22.1 > Sage Estimating SQL Server Guide.